mcantelon/node-calais/README.md

 Alternatively, the Calais standard "outputFormat" input parameter can be set to standard output formats (see Calais documentation).

-Any standard Calais input parameter can be passed as an option, as well as the 'cleanResult' parameter which will return a simplified Javascript object if "outputFormat" hasn't been set to something other than the default ('object').
+Any standard Calais input parameter can be specified as an option, as well as the 'cleanResult' parameter which will return a simplified Javascript object if "outputFormat" hasn't been set to something other than the default ('object').

 ## Test ##